 Elgin Community College’s radiography program emphasizes hands-on clinical applications that will prepare you for the field and increase your earning potential.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 What is Radiography?

-Radiography is an imaging technique using X-rays, gamma rays, or similar ionizing radiation and non-ionizing radiation to view the internal form of an object.
+Radiography is an imaging technique using X-rays, gamma rays, or similar ionizing and non-ionizing radiation to view the internal form of an object.
 Applications of radiography include medical radiography ("diagnostic" and "therapeutic") and industrial radiography.
 Similar techniques are used in airport security (where "body scanners" generally use backscatter X-rays).

-What do Radiologic Techs do?
+What do Radiologic Technologists do?

 - Review and evaluate developed x-rays, videotapes, or computer-generated information to determine if images are satisfactory for diagnostic purposes.

 - Operate or oversee the operation of radiologic or magnetic imaging equipment to produce images of the body for diagnostic purposes.

 - Process exposed radiographs using film processors or computer-generated methods.

 - Use radiation safety measures and protection devices to comply with government regulations and to ensure the safety of patients and staff.